tanishqmanuja/blog/src/content/blog/setup-express-app.md

 ### Configuring Typescript

-We will be using ESM (ECMA Script Module) syntax.So, we need to add `"type": "module"` to package.json
+We will be using ESM (ECMA Script Module) syntax.
+So, we need to add an extra property called type with value as module to package.json

 ```json title="package.json" {4}
 {